 |Third instalment||28 June|

-In some circumstances you may be charged interest if the provisional tax you paid is less than your residual income tax.
-If the provisional tax you pay is more than your residual income tax, the IRD may pay you interest on the difference.
+In some circumstances you may be charged use of money interest if the provisional tax you paid is less than your residual income tax.
+If the provisional tax you pay is more than your residual income tax, Inland Revenue may pay you interest on the difference.

-- You’ve been in business and providing GST Returns for all of the previous tax year
+- You’ve been in business and filing GST Returns for all of the previous income tax year

 - You file your GST returns every month or every two months